 Paget Parish is a popular destination for tourists.
 It’s close to Hamilton, and offers numerous attractions and accommodation options.

-The area on the north side, near Salt Kettle Wharf, is a quiet residential area with a handful of small guesthouses (including Greenbank and Salt Kettle).
-Newstead Belmont Hills, a boutique hotel with its own golf course, is also here.
+Accommodation options include Newstead Belmont Hills, a boutique hotel with its own golf course.
 Ferries on the Pink Route offer a quick and picturesque journey to the capital.

 The Bermuda Botanical Gardens is a great place to come and admire the island’s varied flora.
 It’s also the site of Camden, the official residence of the Premier, and the Masterworks Museum of Bermuda Art.